AwardOfSky/Fast-Radix-Sort/README.md

 <h2><b>Algorithm:</b></h2>
 <p>Radix Sort is a non-comparative sorting algorithm able to sort a list of N integers in O(kn) time complexity.
 <br>The presented program showcases an implementation of said algorithm written in ANSI C and optimized for speed.</p>
-<p>The functions sorts 32-bit integers (signed or unsigned), one byte at a time (a bit like the American Flag sorting,
+<p>The function sorts 32-bit integers (signed or unsigned), one byte at a time (a bit like the American Flag sorting,
 <br>but starting with the Least Significant Digit/Byte).</p>
 <p>This implementation follows an out-of-order approach, meaning it uses an helper array in order to successfully sort
-  the vector of integers.</p>
+  the original vector of integers.</p>
 <p>The program supports all main C compilers (GCC, Clang, MCVS, ..) and architectures.
 <p>For more information about the algorithm itself check the
 <a href="https://en.wikipedia.org/wiki/Radix_sort">Wikipedia Page</a>.</p>